benedictja/CawJ3/README.md

 #
 #   Description:
 #
-This project contains the IaC portion of teh CawJ project.
+This project contains the IaC portion of the CawJ project.
 We may create separate projects for Operational Scripts and/or code deployments (wars, dockerfiles, etc)